Jernskegg/ci-portfolio-project-1/README.md

    <img src="docs/wireframes/contactphonesize.png" alt="wireframe for handheld sized home" width="150">
 ***

-## Deployement
+## Deployement phase

+* Technology
+* testing
+   * code validation
+   * test cases (user story based with screenshots)
+   * fixed bugs

+      During deployment all external links worked, but all media and images did not.
+      This was due to making the incorrect links such as **"/static/*"**.
+      To resolve this issue I made sure to put correct pathways to resources.

+   * supported screens and browsers

+* Deployment
+   * via gitpod
+   * via github pages
+* credits
 ### Issues

-During deployment all external links worked, but all media and images did not.
-This was due to making the incorrect links such as **"/static/*"** to resolve this issue I made sure to put correct pathways to resources.

  ### Screenshots from deployed page